The 10 States In America With The Largest Black Population For 2023

 How We Determined The Most African American States in The US

-When we analyze what it’s like to live in a certain place, we simply look at statistics.
-In particular, we can look to the recently released 2017-2021 American Community Survey for a detailed breakdown of race by state.
+When we analyze the racial demographics of states, we use Saturday Night Science to look at statistics.
+In particular, we can look to the recently released 2018-2022 American Community Survey for a detailed breakdown of race by state.

-We looked at the percentage of the population of each state that identified as non-Hispanic/latino, black.
-We then ranked each city from 1 to 50 in terms of that percentage with the state having the highest overall percentage being named the “State In America with the Largest African American population” — Mississippi.
-You can download the data here.
+We looked at the percentage of the population of each state that identified as non-Hispanic/Latino black.
+We then ranked each city from 1 to 50 in terms of that percentage, with the state having the highest overall rate being named the “State In America with the Largest African American population” — Mississippi.

 The “least African American” state according to the data?
-That would be Montana which is only 0.39% African American as of the latest data.
-Wow.
+That would be Montana which is only 0.48% African American as of the latest data.
+We updated this article for 2024.
+This report is our tenth time ranking the most African American states in America.

 There You Have It — The States With The Largest Black Populations in the US